andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 How did Auth0 get to the point of offering extensibility through a serverless platform?
 It has been a four-year journey that predates both [Amazon Lambda](https://aws.amazon.com/lambda/) and the term Serverless.
 Like all innovation, it starts with resource constraints, the need to give customers the features they wanted and making sales.

-## The Problem We Were Trying to Solve
+## The problem we were trying to solve

 In the early days at Auth0, there were two groups: Core and Field Engineering.
 Core focused on the core functionality of the authentication product, and the field engineers helped customers use the product in their applications.
 The company was discovering what customers needed in the product.